hazer-hazer/Jacy-Dev-Book/compile-time-evaluation/cte-functions.md

 * It is marked with `const` modifier
 * It is possible to infer that function can be CTE

-We mark a function as CTE so:
+We mark a function as CTE so.

 ```rust
 const func foo() {}